tomcl/HowToUseGitTJWC/README.md

 ### Git Reset

-Sometimes you want to abandon unsaved changes in working files and return to the last commit.
-The command here is `git reset --hard` which will need to be executed from a command line.
-This command permanently deletes any unsaved changes, so be careful.
+Sometimes you want to abandon uncommitted changes in working files and return to the last commit.
+This may be if you have been experimenting with a local change and decide that it is no good

+In Github desktop the files changed, deleted, or added, are shown in the LH panel.
+Clicking on a file shows the exact changes.
+Right-clicking a file allows you to abandon changes in just that one file, or all changes (so reverting to previous commit).

+If you have just committed some changes locally but *not yet pushed them upstream* you can undo the Commit:

+* In Github desktop click the Undo button that appears below the Commit button after you have performed a Commit and before you have clicked Push.

+Combining these two operations allows you to undo the last local Commit and the file chnages that were committed.

 ### Managing One Out of Synchronisation Local Repository